Riddhi Kumar

-Kumar made her web debut with Candy (2021) and also appeared in the series Human (2022).

 Early life

-Kumar was born in Shirdi, Maharashta.
-Her father is in the Indian Army.
-She completed her graduation with Bachelors in Philosophy.
+Riddhi Kumar was born in Kopargaon, near Shirdi, Maharashtra, into an Army family; her father is an officer in the Indian Army.
+She graduated with a bachelor’s degree in Philosophy from Fergusson College, Pune.
+Before entering films, she began her career in modelling and pageantry, participating in fashion shows and regional beauty contests, which eventually led her to acting.

 Career

 Kumar made her acting debut in 2018 with the Telugu film Lover opposite Raj Tarun.
-The film received mixed to negative reviews.
 The same year, she appeared in the telugu film Anaganaga O Premakatha opposite Viraj Ashwin.
-It received negative reviews.